ibmjstart/bluemix-java-postgresql-uploader/README.md

    | *usage:*   | `$ cf start APP`|
    |------------|-----------------|
    | *example:* | `$ cf start jpu`|

+## Import the App into Eclipse ##

+To view and edit the application, simply import the project into Eclipse.
+If you don't have an Eclipse instance with Java EE support, you may download it from https://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/keplersr2

+Once you have it running, you can Import the WAR file as a new project via
+  1. File->Import...
+  2. Scroll down to the "Web" section, expand that section and click WAR File then click Next.
+  3. Deselect the 'Add project to an EAR' checkbox
+  4. Click next and then Finish and the project should be imported into Eclipse

+Now that you have the project in Eclipse, you can edit the source and re-deploy to BlueMix by either:
+  a.
+Exporting your updated project as a WAR file and push it from the command line as before; or
+  b.
+Installing the [Eclipse Cloud Foundry Plugin](https://marketplace.eclipse.org/content/cloud-foundry-integration-eclipse), defining the BlueMix endpoint (https://api.ng.bluemix.net), and deploying your application right from Eclipse.

 ## License ##
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at